os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/two-thread-barrier.md

 ./bin/two_thread_barrier
 ```

-## Example of invalid output
+## Example incorrect synchronization

-This is an example of an invalid execution trace for `N = 5` iterations.
+This is an example of an invalid execution trace when running the `two_thread_barrier` program.

 ``` text
 Two threads A and B doing 5 iterations each in lockstep.